Ferguson in Focus How the tragedy of a police shooting became a national industry.

 The Streets of Ferguson, late November 2014.
 (Credit: Greenz Productions)

-Protest in Ferguson was divided between two main streets: West Florissant, the struggling commercial strip which housed the torched QuikTrip as well as businesses catering to poor black residents who lived nearby; and South Florissant, a historic, more upscale drag festooned with holiday decorations in front of the Ferguson Police Department headquarters.
+Protest in Ferguson was divided between two main streets: West Florissant, the struggling commercial strip which housed the torched QuikTrip as well as businesses catering to poor Black residents who lived nearby; and South Florissant, a historic, more upscale drag festooned with holiday decorations in front of the Ferguson Police Department headquarters.
 Almost immediately after the grand jury decision was announced, arsonists set West Florissant on fire.

 A devastated Louis Head, the stepfather of Michael Brown who had alerted the community with the news of his child’s death on a cardboard sign, called for residents to “Burn this bitch down!” upon hearing the decision.
 (He later said he regretted the statement.)
 Dozens of businesses were destroyed along with police vehicles, which were overturned and burned.
 The damage extended down West Florissant out of Ferguson and into the neighboring town of Dellwood, which is poorer and less equipped to deal with the financial loss.

 Despite the state of emergency and the presence of thousands of military and police officials, multiple buildings on West Florissant were left to burn.
-South Florissant—richer, whiter—was largely spared.
+South Florissant—richer, Whiter—was largely spared.
 The two parallel streets became the latest chapter in St. Louis’s long story of abandonment.
 Until the spring of 2015, wreckage still lined West Florissant—much as wreckage lines the streets of other areas of St. Louis whose residents were long denied resources and opportunities.
 This is the result not of arson but apathy.
 When St. Louis burns, it does not rebuild.
-This is a city with an urban forest in its center, where the Pruitt-Igoe housing complex once stood, because no one can agree what or how to build over it.
+This is a city with an urban forest in its center, where the Pruitt-Igoe housing complex once stood, because no one can agree on what or how to build over it.

 Ruins dot the landscape of St. Louis like reminders, like repercussions.
 West Florissant became another bad memory, carved in corroded metal and charred facades.